uqee/coretechs-stackedit-workspace/PrivacyPolicy.md.md

 #### Categories

--   **Session Management** - these cookies are essential to enable use of the Website, they manage session information and enable users to navigate through the Website.
+-   **Session Management**: these cookies are essential to enable use of the Website, they manage session information and enable users to navigate through the Website.
--   Functionality - these cookies store information which enables us to remember user preferences e.g. preferred language, sort types, media settings.
+-   **Functionality**: these cookies store information which enables us to remember user preferences e.g. preferred language, sort types, media settings.
 They are also used to improve users' experience by, for instance, stopping users from being shown the same message twice.

--   Fraud Prevention - these cookies store information which helps us stop fraudulent use of the Website.
+-   **Fraud Prevention**: these cookies store information which helps us stop fraudulent use of the Website.

--   Tracking - these cookies enable us to store information about how users landed on the Website.
+-   **Tracking**: these cookies enable us to store information about how users landed on the Website.
 We need to record this so that we can appropriately pay our Affiliates.

--   Analysis – these cookies allow us to recognise and count the number of users and to see how users move around our Website when they are using it.
+-   **Analysis**: these cookies allow us to recognize and count the number of users and to see how users move around our Website when they are using it.
 This helps us to improve the way the Website works, for example, by ensuring that users are finding what they are looking for easily and to deliver adverts and information which are more relevant to each user and their interests and to monitor the effectiveness of such adverts and information.

 Odds96 might, from time to time, use carefully selected third party tracking and/or analytical cookies to assist in improving the Website and Odds96’s services for users.
 Where links are provided on the Website to third party websites it is important to remember that those websites will have their own cookies and privacy policies which will govern any information you may submit.
 If you decide to use any linked third party websites please read their cookies and privacy policies before doing so.

-Managing Cookies
+#### Managing Cookies

 If you want to delete any cookies already stored on your computer or stop the cookies that keep track of your browsing patterns on the Website, you can do so by deleting your existing cookies and/or altering your browser's privacy settings (the process you follow will differ from browser to browser).

 Please note that deleting our cookies or disabling our future cookies means that you may not be able to access certain areas or features of the Website.
 For example, if your browser is set to disable 'session' cookies, you won't be able to log on to your Odds96 account.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5OTU4MDIyNSwxMzMxOTMzMzEsLTIwND
+eyJoaXN0b3J5IjpbMTQxOTQyNjM0OCwxMzMxOTMzMzEsLTIwND
 kyOTI2NDhdfQ==
 -->